LawsonDaiki/google-it-automation-with-python/configuration-management-and-the-cloud/week-one/README.md

 }
 ```

 3. What is the benefit of grouping resources into classes when using Puppet?

-R: Configuration management is simplified
+Configuration management is simplified.

 4. What defines which provider will be used for a particular resource?

-R: Puppet assigns providers based on the resource type and data collected from the system.
+Puppet assigns providers based on the resource type and data collected from the system.

 5. In Puppet’s file resource type, which attribute overwrites content that already exists?

-R: Replace
+Replace.

 ---